 - Joan Lonergan grew up in Ulster County and graduated with a B.F.A. with a concentration in painting and ceramics.
 She attended the School of Visual Arts and worked for ten years as a graphic designer in New York.
 In 1986 Joan and her family decided to leave Brooklyn and chose Woodstock as their new home.
 She opened Village Green Realty in 1990 which has grown to include five offices in the region employing over 100 agents and staff.
 Joan has served on a number of local boards.
 She has been affiliated with the Woodstock Youth Theater, Woodstock Democratic Committee, and Woodstock Chamber of Commerce, among others.
 Joan believes Byrdcliffe plays a pivotal role in Woodstock, and she became a member of the Byrdcliffe Board in 2010.

-- Karen Peters is a Presiding Judge of the Appellate Division Third Department of the New York State Supreme Court.
+- Karen Peters is the Presiding Judge of the Appellate Division Third Department of the New York State Supreme Court.
 Prior to serving as Counsel to the New York State Division of Alcoholism and Alcohol Abuse, and Director of the Government Operations Committee in the New York State Assembly, Karen was an Assistant Professor at SUNY New Paltz and was engaged in the private practice of law.
 She received a B.A. from George Washington University and a J.D. from New York University School of Law.
-An avid appreciator of the arts, and a passionate potter, Karen studies ceramics with WBG’s Rich Conti.
+An avid appreciator of the arts, and a passionate potter, Karen has studied ceramics with WBG’s Rich Conti.
 A native New Yorker, Karen Peters lives, works and raised her family in Ulster county.
 Karen became a member of the Byrdcliffe Board in 2009.

 - Benjamin Prosky is Assistant Dean for Communications at Harvard Graduate School of Design (GSD).
 In 2009, he co-founded ARCHITIZER, the first professional and social networking website for architecture.
 Until May 2011 he was the Director of Special Events and External Affairs at Columbia University, Graduate School of Architecture, Planning, and Preservation.
 From 2002 to 2005, he was Head of Public and University Programs at the Canadian Centre for Architecture in Montreal, Canada, and from 1999 to 2002 he was an Exhibitions Coordinator for the Institut Francais d’Architecture in Paris, France.
 He received a B.A. in Urban Studies from Vassar College and studied Urban Planning at Columbia University.
 Ben has been coming to Woodstock all his life, and became a member of the Byrdcliffe Board in 2009.

 - Abigail Sturges grew up in New York City and spent uninterrupted summers in Woodstock.
 She majored in classics at Vassar before studying in Italy for a year.
 Working in New York City provided Abigail the opportunity to collaborate with graphic designer Massimo Vignelli for over twenty years on architectural publications, while she has owned her own design firm for 45 years.
 Abigail has been the Art Director for Architecture magazine and has designed illustrated books for major publishers such as Rizzoli and Norton.
 Her volunteer work includes graphic design for private schools and colleges and event planning.
-She has also served on the New York State Council of the Arts’s Architecture, Design and Exhibition panel.
+She has also served on the New York State Council of the Arts’ Architecture, Design and Exhibition panel.
 Abigail and her architect husband Daniel Perry live in Avanti on Webster Road below the Byrdcliffe Theater and Daniel is in the process of restoring the house to its original arts and crafts design.

 - Paul Washington is the Senior Vice President, Deputy General Counsel and Corporate Secretary of Time Warner Inc. A lifelong Woodstock resident, Paul worked in local, state and federal government, as well as in the private sector.
 His legal career has included serving as a law clerk for Judge David S. Tatel of the U.S. Court of Appeals in D.C., retired Associate Justice William J. Brennan, Jr., and Associate Justice David H. Souter of the U.S. Supreme Court, and then as an associate at Sidley & Austin.
 Paul has a B.A. in History from Yale and a law degree from Fordham where he serves as an adjunct professor teaching a class on Corporate Governance.
 Paul has 25 years of experience in serving on the boards of non-profit cultural, civic and professional organizations.
 He currently also serves on the boards of the American Folk Art Museum, Wilderstein Historic Preservation, and the Legal Aid Society.